iliapopov17/BI-Workshop-Projects/Project_09/README.md

 In this repository you can find:

 - `BI_Project_8_Popov.pdf`  - report on the project in thesis format
-- `Lab journal.ipynb` - laboratory journal with commands to reproduce pipeline
+- `09_Lab_journal.ipynb` - laboratory journal with commands to reproduce pipeline
 - Dataset for this work is available at my [Google Drive](https://drive.google.com/drive/folders/12BzKtr0yRJ-nNJiplJyBLH3Rh1ohfmKd?usp=sharing)
 - I used the pipeline from the Scanpy tutorial
 - I know about existence of the "Single-cell best practices book".
 The problem is that right now it is impossible to be used.
 It requires using both `Pyhon` and `R` at the same time.
 Yet the newest version of `rpy2` is broken.
 Version 3.5.1 is not compatible with `anndata2ri`.
 Closed loop.
 I wish to learn more from the "Single-cell best practices book" in a bright future.